 Data management, analysis and Bioinformatics:

 The Tibco Spotfire software suite which is an integrated solution for high throughput screening data analysis serves as our platform for data analysis and hit selection.
 Spotfire allows us to analyze and supervise the HTS data using multivariant and multiparametric outcomes to eliminate systematic errors and to carefully select promising candidates for further study.
 Using positive and negative controls, data quality and variability for each of the measures are monitored per plate.
 Data are also normalized across plates.
 Hit selection is performed on a per plate and per-screen basis.
-We use the following statistical measures for hit selection: z* score, strictly standardized mean difference (SSMD) and t-statistic.
-The data from these analyses are integrated with software at the Computational Biology and Bioinformatics Initiative, located at the GCCRI and directed by Dr. Yidong Chen, to perform systems biology and pathway mapping analyses.
+We use the following statistical measures for hit selection: Z’ score, strictly standardized mean difference (SSMD) and t-statistic.
+The data from these analyses are integrated with software at the Computational Biology and Bioinformatics Initiative, located at the Greehey CCRI and directed by Dr. Yidong Chen, to perform systems biology and pathway mapping analyses.